-PTSD in Women
+PTSD in women

-PTSD in women, usually caused by abuse, is a life-impeding mental condition.
+, usually caused by abuse, is a life-impeding mental condition.
 Women who suffer from PTSD live their lives in constant fear of reliving their most horrific memories, an experience that happens regularly and can be triggered by almost anything.
 PTSD in women is persistent and will not subside until it is properly treated.
 Treatment for PTSD is a long-term process, and does not yield immediate results.
 It may also involve a great deal of emotional work on the part of the patient.
 However, entering treatment is the only strategy proven effective as a cure for PTSD in women.

 WHAT EXACTLY IS PTSD?

 PTSD, or post-traumatic stress disorder, is a mental condition that arises in many individuals after exposure to or involvement in profoundly disturbing situations.
 These situations, which can be referred to as traumatic events, can be dramatically diverse.
 One woman may develop PTSD after an incident of sexual or domestic abuse.
 Another may experience PTSD as the result of long-term neglect as a child.
 Still others may struggle with the disorder after surviving a natural disaster or near-death experience.
 Because trauma is an internal phenomenon, it is not dictated by the actuality of an experience, but by the individual’s reaction it.
 For this reason, two people may develop equally severe cases of PTSD as the result of experiences, which seem from the outside to differ significantly in degree of trauma.
 Similarly, two people who survive the same traumatic experience may have different psychological reactions, one of them developing PSTD while the other continues to live normally.